martinbean/martinbean.dev/_posts/2017-11-27-binding-configured-services-to-laravels-container.md

 could be added to the service container, so that when classes request an instance of `Nexmo\Client`, they get an instance with the credentials already configured.

-Services are added to the service contained in Laravel via [service providers][2].
+Services are added to the service container in Laravel via [service providers][2].
 Providers have two “lifetime” methods: `register()` and `boot()`.
 The `register()` method is where you should add bindings to the service container.
 The `boot()` method is for performing actions after _all_ service providers have registered